 Discontinuation effects from Elleste Duet are not unusual.
 Unfortunately, stopping a hormone replacement treatment — especially if it is done suddenly — can trigger withdrawal symptoms.

-Elleste Duet withdrawal symptoms can mimic menopausal symptoms, and it may take a few months for your body to get used to your changing hormone levels.
+Elleste Duet discontinuation symptoms can mimic menopausal symptoms, and it may take a few months for your body to get used to your changing hormone levels.

-Gradually coming off HRT like Elleste Duet (by slowing reducing your dose over time) is generally advised by doctors to avoid experiencing withdrawal symptoms.
+Gradually coming off HRT like Elleste Duet (by slowing reducing your dose over time) is generally advised by doctors to avoid experiencing discontinuation symptoms.
 This is because it mimics the natural process of the menopause in which your female sex hormones steadily decline over time.

 If you experience any breakthrough bleeding or other symptoms that continue after you’ve stopped taking Elleste Duet, it’s a good idea to consult your doctor.